HopeforJustice/main/src/plugins/give/readme.txt

 GiveWP comes with several payment gateway options:

-* **Stripe Donations** -- Our Stripe integration allows you to accept credit card donations on your website.
-There is a small 2% fee associated with these donations.
-Want no additional fees?
-Upgrade to our Stripe Premium add-on to start accepting [Stripe Donations](https://go.givewp.com/addon-stripe).
+* **Stripe Donations** -- Accept donations through any payment method (like Apple Pay, Google Pay, or ACH) activated in your Stripe accounts.
+Upgrade to the [Premium Stripe](https://go.givewp.com/addon-stripe) add-on to remove the 2% fee for one-time donations processed through Stripe.
 * **PayPal Donations** -- Allow worldwide donations with PayPal Donations.
 No additional fees applied.
 * **Venmo Donations** -- Give donors the option to pay through Venmo with their account balance or connected bank account.
 * **Offline Donations** -- Enable your donors to send checks or physical donations with an offline gateway with instructions.
 * **Test Gateway** -- use the Test Gateway to see exactly how your donors will walk through the donation process.
 * **And many more Gateways** - View additional payment gateways on our website.
 These include Authorize.net, Bitpay, Square, Razorpay, Paytm, and more.

 === ⚙️ Extend GiveWP with Powerful Add-ons ===

 GiveWP's goal is to "Democratize Generosity."
 We want to make it easy for *everyone* to raise funds online.

 In addition to our free donation plugin, we have [premium GiveWP add-ons](https://go.givewp.com/addons "View all of GiveWP's Premium Add-ons") available to extend the functionality of GiveWP.
 Ultimately, these tools allow you to raise more money and give you a better relationship with your donors.